lheisey/ppv-addons/README.txt

 * Icons from Noun Project have a Creative Commons license.
 The tag icon is created by Victor Fernandez and the blog icon is created by Luke Jarrett.

 == Changelog ==

+= 1.4.3 =
+* Added gulp task to package the plugin in a ZIP file.

 = 1.4.2 =
 * Added the custom taxonomy **topics**.
 * Added information in the readme for the custom taxonomy.